TqDavid/CNN-Tracker-v1/README.md

 ## Usage
 - As soon as this project is somewhat usable, I'll write this part out :)
 - But generally, simply try to get all the linked dependecies running and you should be able to run my code as well

+## What I learned through this
+- Python Wrappers for YOLO are often not well maintained (as well as ROLO) and I will simply use the ´shell_exec´ command to communicate with darknet